vmware-archive/cf-redis-release/README.md

 This repository contains a BOSH release for a Cloud Foundry Redis service broker.
 It will support dedicated and shared-vm plans.

+> There is no active feature development for this repository.
+Please note that some features *might* change or get removed in future commits.

 ```shell
 git clone https://github.com/pivotal-cf/cf-redis-release ~/workspace/cf-redis-release
 cd ~/workspace/cf-redis-release